diveshpanwar/optimisedPortfolioWebsite/README.md

 * ### views/css/style.css
   * adding the will-change property to the mover class.
+  * using transform: translateZ(0); to trigger gpu
+  * using backface-visibility to allow hardware acceleration
 ***
 ## Guide for Reviewers
 * The readable code is available in the **dev** directory
 * The website is hosted on two locations:
   * [GitHub](https://diveshpanwar.github.io/optimisedPortfolioWebsite/dist/)
   * [Personal Server](http://optimisedportfolio.diveshpanwar.website/)
-* PageSpeed Score for both the urls is above 90 but the best performance is observed on the personal server.
+* It is recommended to use PageSpeed Score of the website hosted on the personal webserver.
 * For pizza.html optimisations can be found in the following functions.
   * updatePositions
   * changePizzaSizes